Hummingbird (film): Plot

-Joseph eventually learns from Cristina that Isabel was murdered; enraged, he confronts the same thugs who attacked him earlier, and acquires a rough description of the killer.
-In order to pass the information on to Cristina, Joseph invites her to an art gallery where she gets drunk, opens up to him and reveals she used the money given by him to buy tickets for a ballet set to happen on the same date as Damon's scheduled return.
-While driving her home, Joseph learns that she was sexually abused by her gymnastics instructor as a child, and that she eventually murdered him, but due to her age at the time, she was sentenced to a convent instead of a prison.
+Joseph learns from Cristina that Isabel was murdered; enraged, he confronts the thugs who attacked him earlier, and acquires a rough description of the killer.
+In order to pass the information on to Cristina, he invites her to an art gallery, where she gets drunk and reveals that she used the money he gave her to buy tickets for a ballet set to happen on the same date as Damon's return.
+While driving her home, Joseph learns that she wanted to be a ballet dancer and was sexually abused by her gymnastics instructor as a child; she eventually murdered him, but due to her age at the time, she was sentenced to a convent instead of a prison.
 Feeling distracted due to her relationship with Joseph, she asks for a transfer to Africa.

-Meanwhile, Mr. Choy's boss, Madame Choy, helps Joseph track down the killer in exchange for driving a truck containing people being smuggled into the UK.
-Joseph finds out about the killer named Max Forrester, a man who assaults prostitutes, through an invitation to a rooftop cocktail party.
+Mr. Choy's boss, Madame Choy, helps Joseph identify Isabel's killer in exchange for driving a truck containing people being smuggled into the UK.
+The killer is Max Forrester, a man who assaults prostitutes.
+Joseph is given an invitation to a rooftop cocktail party Max will attend.

-Cristina tells Joseph that she will soon leave for Africa, and the two of them sleep together as Damon returns.
-After escaping, Joseph delivers a bag full of money to Dawn along with his photos, and goes to the rooftop cocktail party where he kills Max by throwing him off the building.
-Joseph runs away and is found asleep near a curb by Cristina.
-Upon waking, Joseph reveals that he is on the run from a court martial for random revenge killings he carried out in Afghanistan for the deaths of his men, who were slaughtered in front of him.
-He often has random hallucinations of the men he killed and of "hummingbirds", the aerial drones in Afghanistan.
+Cristina tells Joseph that she will leave for Africa the next day and wants to end her journey here with him, and the two of them sleep together.
+As Damon returns home, the two flee through the fire escape.
+Cristina invites Joseph to join her at the ballet that night.
+Joseph instead delivers a bag full of the money he saved to Dawn along with photos of him well-dressed so that his daughter will remember him that way.
+He then goes to the rooftop cocktail party, where he kills Max by throwing him off the building.
+Joseph flees and Cristina finds him drunk and passed out on the curb.
+Upon waking, Joseph reveals that he is on the run from a court martial for five revenge killings he carried out on random civilians in Afghanistan for the deaths of five of his men.

-The next day, Cristina receives a note from Joseph, revealing he has paid his debts to everyone including Damon, has informed the police about Mr. Choy's human trafficking operation, and would now disappear into the streets once again.
-As a drunk Joseph walks into the streets, he is pursued by the police with the help of drones similar to the "hummingbird".
+The next day, Cristina receives a note from Joseph, revealing he has paid his debts to everyone, including Damon, has informed the police about Mr. Choy's human trafficking operation, and will now disappear into the streets once again.
+As a drunk Joseph walks into the streets, he is pursued by the police with the help of drones similar to the "hummingbirds".